kkrugler/flink-training/README-Bootcamp.md

 development process and provides an experience similar to working on any other Java application.

 To start a Flink program in your IDE, run its `main()` method.
 Under the hood, the execution environment will start a local Flink instance within the same process.
-Hence, it is also possible to put breakpoints in your code and debug it.
+Many of the `*WorkflowTest` JUnit tests will also start a local Flink instance.
+Because all the code is running in one JVM that is started by your IDE, you can put breakpoints in your code for debugging.

+Note that the local Flink instance will be serving Flink's Web UI at http://localhost:8081.
+If port 8081 is blocked and Flink won't start, or if the Web UI is not showing up, you can also configure and force the local mode via the `--local` program argument and set the port the Web UI is listening on, via `--local <port>`.

+The Flink instance will also be configured to use a `fixedDelayRestart` failure strategy with 15s delay and infinite restarts, which is helpful for debugging code.

+You can also specify the parallelism via `--parallelism <number>` if needed.
+This is mostly useful when understanding the impact of changing the job's parallelism.
+Note that if you do not specify the parallelism, and you're running locally, the Flink instance will be started with its total slots (and thus any job's maximum parallelism) set to the number of CPU cores on your system.

 If you have an IDE with this `flink-training-bootcamp` project imported, you can run (or debug) a streaming job by:

-- opening the `com.ververica.flink.training.examples.ECommerceExampleJob` class
+- opening the `com.ververica.flink.training.examples.BootcampExampleJob` class
 - running (or debugging) the `main()` method of this class

 ### Exercises, tests, and solutions